-- First, it is the increasing relevance of the program beyond the style in urban planning, which became one of the subjects of speculation for all the contemporary architecture5. purpose of this project, the program is a key element in order to relocate some function that reactivates parts of the city and creates synergies.
-Some of the old abandoned buildings are in fact used to insert civic functions in the old town, trying to balance the urban role with the modern city and avoiding to let the old bazar like an unanimated open museum. - Second, the use of a theoretical spatial framework as a device for setting the ground of the project.
-If in the case of consists of the largest possible variety of a non-hierarchical, isotropic and almost different parts, in each of which a special formless space, in this case the grid is urban aspect is developed with a view to theused differently: it is modulated on the whole.
-In a sense it is a system of the "city complex morphology of the site (see within the city."
-Every part has its own special Figure 2), which helps us think against the features, without however being complete omore intuitive way of the existing streets.
-If in Berlin the grid is a tool that helps and therefore combines with other highlycreate meaning, here it helps think outside developed places to form a complex system, the box.
+First, it is the increasing relevance of the program beyond the style in urban planning, which became one of the subjects of speculation for all the contemporary architecture5.
+For the purpose of this project, the program is a key element in order to relocate some function that reactivates parts of the city and creates synergies.
+Some of the old abandoned buildings are in fact used to insert civic functions in the old town, trying to balance the urban role with the modern city and avoiding to let the old bazar like an unanimated open museum.

+- Second, the use of a theoretical spatial framework as a device for setting the ground of the project.
+If in the case of Berlin, the grid is used to find meaning in a non-hierarchical, isotropic and almost formless space, in this case the grid is used differently: it is modulated on the complex morphology of the site (see Figure 2), which helps us think against the more intuitive way of the existing streets.
+If in Berlin the grid is a tool that helps create meaning, here it helps think outside the box.

-3/ Oswald M. Ungers and S. Viehts, The Dialectic City, Pag.
+3 / Oswald M. Ungers and S. Viehts, The Dialectic City, Pag.
 20, Milan: Skira, 1997.

-4/ M. Biraghi, "Le ragioni della forma", in Storia dell'architettura contemporanea, vol. II, Einaudi, Torino 2008, p.
-312.

-5/ Hättasch M., Form after Urbanism: the potential of Grossform: The Plan Journal.
+4 / M. Biraghi, "Le ragioni della forma", in Storia dell'architettura contemporanea, vol. II, Einaudi, Torino 2008, p.
+312. 5 / Hättasch M., Form after Urbanism: the potential of Grossform: The Plan Journal.
 Pag.
 59-76, 2016.